-To setup a Squid proxy server in AWS running on Linux Ubuntu or CentOS, the easiest and quickest way is to our our Squid proxy solution in the AWS marketplace.
+To setup and install a Squid proxy server in AWS running on Linux Ubuntu or CentOS, the easiest and quickest way is to our our Squid proxy solution in the AWS marketplace.
 Launch the image direct from the marketplace, direct links below.

 Connecting to AWS Squid Instance

 Follow AWS guide on connecting to Ubuntu instances – https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html

 The AWS Squid proxy comes configured with the following options that can be easily changed:

 - Access control list is set to allow 10.0.0.0/8.
 This can be changed to allow your networks, instructions below.